Skip to main content

 DOLIER STREET - SCHOOL OF NURSING

-Eleanor Hollywood is an Associate Professor in Children's Nursing and an active researcher in the School of Nursing and Midwifery, Trinity College Dublin.
-She is a Registered General Nurse (RGN), a Registered Children's Nurse (RCN) and a Registered Nurse Tutor (RNT) with the Nursing and Midwifery Board of Ireland.
-Eleanor holds a PhD from Trinity College Dublin, a MSc (Nursing Education), a Higher Diploma in Children's Nursing and a BSc (Nursing).
-Eleanor previously served as Head of Discipline for children's nursing from 2012-2016 and is now the Course Co-ordinator P/G Dip Specialist Nursing including Gerontology.
-She is also the Course Director for the new micro-credential `Childhood Adversity: understanding the impact of childhood adversity on the life of the infant, child, and young person' which commenced in September 2024.
+Dr Eleanor Hollywood is an Associate Professor in Children's Nursing in the School of Nursing and Midwifery at Trinity College Dublin, where she is an established researcher and educator specialising in child and family health and wellbeing.
+She is a Registered General Nurse (RGN), Registered Children's Nurse (RCN), and Registered Nurse Tutor (RNT) with the Nursing and Midwifery Board of Ireland and holds a PhD from Trinity College Dublin alongside an MSc in Nursing Education, a Higher Diploma in Children's Nursing, and a BSc in Nursing.
+Dr Hollywood has played a significant leadership role within the discipline of children's nursing at Trinity, previously serving as Head of Discipline for Children's Nursing.
+She has also coordinated postgraduate nursing programmes, including those in specialist nursing and gerontological nursing, and currently serves as Course Director for the micro-credential Childhood Adversity: understanding the impact of childhood adversity on the life of the infant, child, and young person, introduced in 2024.
+Eleanor's research centres on child consultation with particular focus on hearing the voices of children from disadvantaged areas and marginalised groups.
+She has extensive experience conducting qualitative and participatory research with children and families across school, hospital, and community contexts, including work with families living within Ireland's International Protection Accommodation Services (IPAS) system.

 CHILD Child centred research questions, study design, data analysis CHILDHOOD Childhood obesity Children Children's Nursing Children's Rights Clinical learning environment in nursing Dermatology Domestic Violence FAMILY Family-centered care Health outcomes International children's research Neonatal Nursing Nurse Education Nursing PERSISTENT POVERTY Poverty & Social Exclusion TYPE 1 DIABETES